 We do not take credit for auctions our company does not conduct.

-There is a difference between working at someone else's auction and actually being contracted to conduct an auction.
+There is a difference between working at an auction company and actually being contracted to conduct an auction.
 There are auctioneers who may have worked for another auction company when they just started out but take credit for booking the auction.

 We will never offer to buy an estate or a consignment from a seller.